Editor’s Note: Originally published on Aug. 23, 2016, updated on June 22, 2023.

-Selling on Amazon is like trying to convince someone to buy something they’ve probably never seen before, from someone they’ve never met.
-But seeing is believing, and that’s why a sale can be down to just one thing: the product image.
-So, how can you make sure you get the most out of your product images and constantly improve Amazon listings?
-Continue reading for the 7 tips to great product images.
+Selling on Amazon is about convincing people to buy something they’ve probably never seen before from someone they’ve never met.
+But seeing is believing.
+That’s why a sale can be down to just one thing: the product image.
+So, how can you make sure you improve any Amazon listings and get the most out of your product images?

-Anyone can put together a makeshift photo studio at home with a tent, a tripod, a few lamps and some white foil, so it’s no wonder so many sellers take their own product photos.
-After all, uploading a product image that’s compliant with Amazon guidelines isn’t that hard.
+Anyone can put together a makeshift photo studio.
+All it takes is a tent, a tripod, a few lamps, and some white foil.
+So, it’s no wonder many sellers take photos compliant with the Amazon guidelines below.
 But what do you do to improve Amazon listings and bring the best out of your photos?

 To avoid a blinding flash spot in the middle of your photo, you need to use a flash diffuser when you snap your photos.
 If you don’t have one, cover the flash with a white, translucent plastic box, a piece of white plastic bag or some white tape.
 For a gradient effect, place the item in a photo tent, and use another diffuser between the camera and the item.
 Alternatively, use your photo editor to smooth it over.

-Shadows can enhance an image, pointing out some of the finer features of the product, but they can also draw attention away from the subject.
-Your aim is to make the product stand out naturally, so go easy on the shadows and highlights.
-Notice how the shadow in the left photo draws your attention to it.
-Then look at the picture to the right, note how natural the product seems to be without extra shadows.
-Test all your images with softer shadows and highlights to see if they’re a good alternative for better Amazon listings.
+Shadows can enhance an image, pointing out some of the finer features of the product.
+But they can also draw attention away from the subject, as seen in the left-sided image below.
+Your aim is to make the product stand out naturally, like in the image on the right, so go easy on the shadows and highlights.
+Test your images with softer shadows and highlights to improve Amazon listings.

 Symmetrical items are easy to format in a photo.
-Simply lay them out so that they’re spaced at equal distances from the edges, with slightly more space at the top than below.
-For asymmetric products, though, orientation can make a difference.
-It may not seem important, but it could help improve your Amazon listings if you flip the photos so that they’re facing the customers as they read product descriptions.
+Simply lay them out so that their edges are spaced equally from the photo frame, but leave a bit more space at the top than the bottom.
+For asymmetric products, flip the photos so that they’re facing the customers as they read product descriptions.

-Your main photo needs to reveal what the finished product looks like, how many units are in the box, what colors it comes in, the parts and accessories, etc. Notice that the picture to the right is more specific, showing the relative sizes of products, and indicating the number of units clearly.
+Your main photo should showcase the finished product, the number of units, the colorways, the parts and accessories, etc. In our case, the picture to the right is more specific, showing the relative sizes of products, and indicating the number of units clearly.
 Your additional images can be less specific, featuring a single item at a time, with a prop, an add-on item, a model, and even with text.